Real Estate14 min read

 Illinois Real Estate Broker Exam Overview

-The Illinois Real Estate Broker Exam is administered by PSI Services on behalf of the Illinois Department of Financial and Professional Regulation (IDFPR).
-Illinois calls entry-level licensees "brokers" rather than "salespersons," and requires both national and state exam portions.
+The Illinois Real Estate Broker Exam is administered by PSI Services LLC on behalf of the Illinois Department of Financial and Professional Regulation (IDFPR), Division of Real Estate.
+Illinois is unusual: it has no "salesperson" license.
+The entry-level credential is called the Broker license, and the supervisory tier is the Managing Broker.
+To practice you must pass a two-part PSI exam covering both national real estate principles and Illinois-specific law.

-Passing this exam qualifies you to work as a real estate broker in Illinois—home to over 12.6 million residents including the Chicago metro area, one of the nation's largest and most active real estate markets.
+Passing qualifies you to work as a real estate broker in Illinois under a sponsoring managing broker.
+Illinois is home to about 12.6 million residents and the Chicago metro, one of the nation's largest and most active housing markets.

 Exam Format at a Glance